 Notice there are two fridges at the GAC; only one of them is dedicated to the food pantry and is marked as such.

 All current Whitman students are eligible to access the pantry.
 Students can access the GAC by swipe access with a valid Whitman ID.

 Where does the food come from

 We stock the pantry from a variety of sources.
-The Dean of Students Office and Intercultural Center provide financial assistance to purchase food and keep the pantry stocked.
+Generous donors, the Dean of Students Office and Intercultural Center provide financial assistance to purchase food and keep the pantry stocked.
 Additionally, all members of the Whitman community are invited to donate food to the pantry.

 Guidelines for using Food Pantry